-Top management in an organisation it accountable for achievement of the strategic objectives and business performance.
-Their obligation to shareholders and other stakeholders requires it also to be responsible for the risk management policy in the organisation.
-Therefore, the board (or equivalent) should demonstrate its commitment to risk management by:
+Top management in an organisation is accountable for achievement of the strategic objectives and business performance.
+Their obligation to shareholders and other stakeholders requires them also to be responsible for the risk management policy in their organisation.
+Therefore, the board (or equivalent) should demonstrate their commitment to risk management by:

-- Recognising that it is ultimately accountable - Defining roles, responsibilities and accountability for managing and reporting on risk throughout the organisation - Setting risk management objectives to support and achieve the organisation's risk appetite - Setting risk management objectives to recognise risk in decision-making - Providing achievable risk management goals - Communicating the commitment across the organisation - Providing the infrastructure to support the successful risk culture elements identified above.
+- Recognising that they are ultimately accountable - Defining roles, responsibilities and accountability for managing and reporting on risk throughout the organisation - Setting risk management objectives to support and achieve the organisation's risk appetite - Setting risk management objectives to recognise risk in decision making - Providing achievable risk management goals - Communicating the commitment across the organisation - Providing the infrastructure to support the successful risk culture elements identified above.

 Everyone across the organisation has an active role to play in risk management.
 Senior management, line managers, supervisors and individuals need to understand their role and how important it is to the success of the organisation.
-The following should be regarded as minimum responsibilities for everyone in the organisation:
+The following should be regarded as minimum responsibilities for everyone in the organisation;

-- Be aware of the risks that relate to their roles and activities - Continuously improve their management of risk - Provide information to inform the risk management process, such as information that helps identify ... risks, and [supports] the effectiveness of controls - Implement controls as part of day-to-day duties - Report ineffective and/or inefficient controls.
+- Be aware of the risks that relate to their roles and activities - Continuously improve their management of risk - Provide information to inform the risk management process, such as information that helps identify new and developing risks, and the effectiveness of controls - Implement controls as part of day-to-day duties - Report ineffective and/or inefficient controls.

-Everyone in the organisation should be aware of their role in the risk management strategy of the organisation, and personal objectives should be included within their own job roles to reflect this.
+Everyone in the organisation should be aware of their role in the risk management strategy for the organisation and personal objectives should be included within their own job roles to reflect this.